How do I change my website without breaking Leadfeeder?

 If you or your team are launching a new site make that the script is on the site.
 If you aren't sure if the script is already on the site this article can help you look for it!

 If the script isn't on the site install it ASAP!
-You can see how to install Leadfeeder Tracker here, and find the script from your settings here.
+You can see how to install Leadfeeder Tracker here, and find the script from your settings under Company > General > Leadfeeder Tracker.

-Check your Hostname rules here.
+Check your Hostname rules under Account > General > Tracker Traffic Rules.
 This will be where you ‘match’ your Tracker script and your site.
-You can read more about Traffic rules in this article.
+You can read more about the Traffic rules in this article.

 The most important part is this: The hostname rules must list the sites you have installed Tracker on and that you want visits from.